dorajam/WebAudio/README.md

 # WebAudio
 ##visualizing audio in D3 + transforming raw audio signals

-The purpose of this project was to play around with JavaScript Web Audio API and find appropriate transformations for raw frequencies that are compatible with speech processing tasks.
-You'll find the raw visualizations below.
-To see one of the transformations implemented (Mel frequency cepstral coefficients) click [here](https://github.com/dorajam/Voice-detection/tree/master/soundTransformation).
+This started at Spotify's Music Hackathon in April 2016 with two of my friends.
+The purpose of this project was to play around with JavaScript Web Audio API and to find appropriate methods to convert raw audio signals from FFT to human-compatible levels.
+This led us to experiment with Mel frequency cepstral coefficients (an algo commonly used for speech analysis tasks).
+To see the differences between the raw mapping of sound and MFCC see the visuals below.

+For more details on the MFCC implementation, find the code [here](https://github.com/dorajam/Voice-detection/tree/master/soundTransformation).

-### some more projects:
+### some visuals:
+- [MFCC sound transformation spectorgram] (https://dorajam.github.io/Voice-detection/index.html)
 - [JS WebAudio API visualization] (https://dorajam.github.io/WebAudio/index.html)
 - [D3 music visualization - bubbles](https://dorajam.github.io/WebAudio/CollD3tection.html)
-- [D3 music visualization - lines] (https://dorajam.github.io/WebAudio/d3Lines.html)
+- [D3 music visualization - bars] (https://dorajam.github.io/WebAudio/d3Lines.html)